A Study of Ulocuplumab And Ibrutinib in Symptomatic Patients With Mutated CXCR4 Waldenstrom's Macroglobulinemia

 Detailed Description

-This is a Phase I/II clinical trial.
+This was planned to be a Phase I/II clinical trial.
 A Phase I clinical trial tests the safety of an investigational drug and also tries to define the appropriate dose of the investigational drug to use for further studies.
 "Investigational" means that the drug is being studied.
+The study was halted early and did not open the Phase II portion.

 The FDA (the U.S. Food and Drug Administration) has not approved Ulocuplumab as a treatment for any disease.
 Ulocuplumab is a type of protein called an antibody that attacks CXCR4, a protein that is found on B-cells like WM.